 I will take Mr. Whitlock’s word for it regarding the temptation to be sucked into the social media vortex.
 Mr. Whitlock has a larger-than-life personality and a penchant for finding smart and controversial angles to tackle stories.
 It is no surprise, perhaps, that he enjoys the give-and-take of social media (perhaps too much sometimes, as he admits).
 I will be more than satisfied if The New Leaf Journal obtains anywhere near the readership that Mr. Whitlock can command.
 No Twitter sparring needed.

 No Temptation Here

 As Victor alluded to in a recent article, I do not use social media in a personal capacity.
-I currently run our Twitter, Pinterest, and Flipboard accounts on behalf of The New Leaf Journal.
+I currently run our Twitter, Pinterest, and Flipboard (update: no longer exists) accounts on behalf of The New Leaf Journal.
 While I do have a Goodreads account, it only exists to remind me that I am not reading enough.
 If YouTube counts, I have an old account.
 I declined Victor’s entreaties to join Facebook for New Leaf Journal purposes precisely because it would require me to make a personal account.
 (Not that I am needed on Facebook in any case, Victor is doing a very fine job.)

 Below, I will pose and answer some questions about The New Leaf Journal Twitter account and overall social media presence.

 Why is your Twitter account @leaf_journal instead of something with more of the site name?

 It seems that when I was creating our account, I mistakenly thought that the “name” was our account nickname and not our Twitter handle.
 Twitter turned “The New Leaf Journal” into “leaf_journal.”
 By the time I noticed, the dye had been cast, the Rubicon crossed.
 It is too late to turn back.
 We march on to Rome.